Nashville metro

 - Hendersonville and Murfreesboro (Sumner and Rutherford) — heavy storm exposure plus rapid suburban growth.
 Common job: full impact-rated and high-wind upgrade with carrier-credit documentation.

-If your house is in any of those zones, start the 60-second match here.
+If your house is in any of those zones, talk to a roofer here.

-How we match Nashville homeowners
+How we connect Nashville homeowners

 Network contractors in the Nashville metro carry Tennessee state contractor licensing where applicable, one-million-dollar-or-higher general liability coverage, current workers' comp, and a 4.0+ aggregated review-score floor.
 For tornado and severe-storm work we additionally prefer Haag-certified inspectors — Tennessee storm claims are negotiated, not just submitted, and Haag-defensible reports carry weight in carrier disputes.